 Spring Break in Cuba

-Fifteen Stetson Law students will be selected to participate in the Spring Break study abroad program in Cuba.
-The class will be held in the Spring semester once per week, culminating in the five-day, four-night trip to Havana, Cuba from March 11-15, 2018.
-One additional class meeting will be held after returning from Cuba, and a reflection paper will be required to earn credit for this course.
+Twelve Stetson Law students will be selected to participate in the Spring Break study abroad program in Cuba.
+The class will be held in the Spring semester once per week, culminating in the five-day, four-night trip to Havana, Cuba from March 11-15, 2019.
+One additional class meeting will be held after returning from Cuba, and a 10-15-page reflection paper will be required to earn credit for this course.

 The Spring Break in Cuba study abroad program is only available to 2L and 3L Stetson students.

 This trip does not allow for family members to accompany students.